browserengineering/book/book/text.md

 ```

 ::: {.further}
-Fonts are surprisingly large, sometimes on the order of multiple
-megabytes for scripts like Chinese with a lot of different, complex
+Fonts for scripts like Chinese can be megabytes in size, so they are
-characters.
-For this reason they are generally stored on disk and only
-loaded into memory on-demand, which is slow.
-Optimizing font loading
+generally stored on disk and only loaded into memory on-demand.
+That
-(and the cost to shape them and lay them out, since many web pages
+makes font loading slow.
+Browsers also have extensive caches for
+measuring, shaping, and rendering text.
+Because web pages have a lot
-have a *lot* of text) turns out to be one of the most important parts
+of text, these caches turn out to be one of the most important parts
-of speeding up text rendering.
+of speeding up rendering.
 :::

 Summary